+The United States health care system, drug development and distribution, and the pharmacist's roles in the system.
+Development of basic medication dispensing skills.

+WARREN

 PHRM 3750.
 Pharmacy and the U.S. Health Care System.
 3 hours.

 Prerequisite: Permission of department.

 The social, economic, and political forces that shape the environment in which health care currently is being delivered in America and how this affects the practice of pharmacy.

-STAFF
+FRANIC

 PHRM 3900.
 Pharmacy Intercommunications.
 2 hours.

 Prerequisite: Permission of department.

-Basic principles and processes associated with effective verbal, nonverbal, and written communication.
-Utilization of innovative technologies to enhance an interactive approach to patient counseling.
+The skills to effectively communicate with, teach, and counsel patients about their medications and health are taught.
+Effective communication strategies and skills are presented.
+Students are challenged to incorporate these skills into their own counseling and communication style.
+Innovative technology is employed to promote interactive patient counseling.

 PERRI

 PHRM 3940.
 Survey of Drug Information.
 1 hour.

 Prerequisite: Permission of department.

 Corequisite: PHRM 3110.

 Primary, secondary, and tertiary drug information resources, including standard reference texts, computer systems and journals.
 Emphasis will be placed on retrieval of information and communication of a response.

-McCOMBS

-PHRM 4850, 4860.
-Disease Management I, II.

-3 hours each.

-Prerequisite for PHRM 4850,4860: PHRM 3060,3410,3480.
-Corequisite for PHRM 4850: PHRM 4050/6050,4120, 4410.
-Corequisite for PHRM 4860: PHRM 4060/6060,4130, 4420.
+McCOMBS PHRM 3210.
+Statistics for Pharmacy Majors.
+I hour.
+Prerequisite: First year pharmacy student Descriptive and basic inferential statistics and issues surrounding the design of biomedical investigations.
+MARTIN AND MAY PHRM 4850, 4860.
+Disease Management I, II, 3 hours each Prerequisite for PHRM 4850, 4860: PHRM 3060, 3410, 3480.
+Corequisite for PHRM 4850: PHRM 4050/6050, 4120, 4410.
+Corequisite for PHRM 4860: PHRM 4060/6060, 4130, 4420.
 Drug and non-drug treatment of diseases that occur in various human organ systems.
 The effect of a disease on the patient, non-drug therapy, and drugs used are covered.
-CHISHOLM, COBB AND SPRUILL
+CHISHOLM, COBB, SPRUILL, AND WARREN

 PHRM 5650.
 Pharmacy Care Management.
 2 hours.
 Discussion and analysis of management principles in relation to community and hospital pharmacy management, including planning, organizing, motivation, controlling, and marketing.
-NICHOLS-ENGLISH PHRM 5680.
+STAFF PHRM 5680.
 Pharmacy Law and Ethics.
 2 hours.
 Prerequisite: PHRM 3010 and permission of department.
 Laws and regulations that govern the practice of pharmacy, including those of patient care, professional conduct, business conduct, hospital practice, and the dispensing and provision of pharmaceuticals.
 WARREN PHRM 5800.
-Externship in Pharmacy.
-4 hours.
+Externship in Pharmacy, 4 hours.
 Repeatable for maximum 16 hours credit.
 160 hours lab per week.
 Prerequisite: PHRM 5260/7260 and PHRM 5650 and PHRM 5680 and PHRM 5820.
 Experiential training in various off-campus sites, including community, hospital, and clinical pharmacy practice settings.
-JONES AND STAFF PHRM 5820.
+Non-traditional format: This course will meet for forty hours a week for one month during the semester.
+DUKE, L. AND STAFF PHRM 5820.
 Self-Care & Nonprescription Medications.
 3 hours.
 Prerequisite: Permission of department.
 Corequisite: PHRM 5140.